‘Talking Out’ Residential

 At Action for Stammering Children, we provide support to other areas across the UK by funding a residential course with the Yorkshire and Humber Clinical Excellence Network, and have continued to collaborate with other organisations focused on the needs of children and young people who stammer.

-In October 2016, 18 teenagers who stammer attended an outdoor activity-based residential course at Bewerley Park Outdoor Education Centre in North Yorkshire.
+Eighteen teenagers who stammer attended one of our outdoor activity-based residential courses at Bewerley Park Outdoor Education Centre in North Yorkshire funded by Children in Need.
 The course was run by the Yorkshire and Humber Clinical Excellence Network for Stammering in partnership with ASC.
 The participants and their families reported significant improvements in their teenager’s self-confidence and approach to their stammer as a result of attending the course.

 “They got me to speak to people who I normally wouldn’t talk to and in front of everyone which I believe has helped my confidence.”